cowtony/BookKeeping-Django/README.md

 ## manage.py

-- `python manage.py startapp my_app`
+- `python manage.py startapp <my_app>`
+  Creates a folder called <my_app> that contains a number of code files and one subfolder.
+- `python manage.py collectstatic`
+  For **production** deployments, you typically collect all the static files from your apps into a single folder.

 Database changes:
 1. Make changes to the models in your `models.py` file.
-1. Run `python manage.py makemigrations` to generate scripts in the `migrations` folder that migrate the database from its current state to the new state.
+1. `python manage.py makemigrations`
+   Generate scripts in the `migrations` folder that migrate the database from its current state to the new state.
-1. Run `python manage.py migrate` to apply the scripts to the actual database.
+1. `python manage.py migrate`
+   Apply the scripts to the actual database.

-## Other command
+## Testing
-- Staart local server: `python manage.py runserver <8001>`
+- Staart local server: `python manage.py runserver 8001`
 - `python manage.py createsuperuser --username=<username> --email=<email>`

 # Deploy to HeroKu